mainmatter/100-exercises-to-learn-rust/book/src/07_threads/03_leak.md

 Keeping this in mind, it can be OK to leak memory when:

-- The amount of memory you need to leak is not unbounded/known upfront, or
+- The amount of memory you need to leak is bounded/known upfront, or
 - Your process is short-lived and you're confident you won't exhaust all the available memory before it exits